create a widget my $widget = Prima::Widget-> new( size => [ 200, 200], color => cl::Green, visible => 0, onPaint => sub { my ($self,$canvas) = @_; $canvas-> clear; $canvas-> text_out( "Hello world!", 10, 10); }, ); # manipulate the widget $widget-> origin( 10, 10); $widget-> show;

 See also: hide_cursor, cursorVisible

-Returns a boolean value, indicating whether the widget and its owners have all ::visible 1 or not.
+Returns the boolean value indicating whether the widget and its owners have all ::visible property set to 1 or not.

 Turns on the ability of a widget to re-paint itself.
-As many times lock() was called, as may times its counterpart, unlock() must be called to enable re-painting again.
-When last unlock() is called, an implicit repaint() call is made.
-Returns a boolean success flag.
+As many times the lock() method was called, as many times its counterpart, the unlock() method must be called to enable re-painting again.
+After the last unlock() is called an implicit repaint() call is issued.
+Returns the boolean success flag.

 See also: lock, repaint, Paint, get_locked

-If any parts of a widget were marked as 'invalid' by either invalidate_rect() or repaint() calls or the exposure caused by window movements ( or any other), then Paint notification is immediately called.
+If any parts of the widget were marked as 'invalid' by either the invalidate_rect(), scroll, or repaint() calls, or by the exposure caused by the window movements, then the Paint notification is immediately called.
 If no parts are invalid, no action is performed.
-If a widget has ::syncPaint set to 1, update_view() is always a no-operation call.
+If the widget has the ::syncPaint property set to 1 the update_view() is always a no-op call.

 See also: invalidate_rect, get_invalid_rect, repaint, Paint, syncPaint, update_view

-Reverses the effect of invalidate_rect(), restoring the original, 'valid' state of widget area covered by the rectangular area passed.
-If a widget with previously invalid areas was wholly validated by this method, no Paint notifications occur.
+Reverses the effect of invalidate_rect(), restoring the original, 'valid' state of the widget area covered by the rectangular area passed.
+If the widget with previously invalid areas was wholly validated by this method, no Paint notifications occur.

-Returns the default font for a Prima::Widget class.
+Returns the default font for the Prima::Widget class.

 See also: font

-Returns the default font for a Prima::Popup class.
+Returns the default font for the Prima::Popup class.

 See also: validate_rect, invalidate_rect, repaint, Paint, syncPaint, update_view